Best Local Restaurant

 Cambridgeshire, Cambridge - Modern European - Restaurant - £££

-Excellent-value French bistro on Cambridge's lively Mill Road
+Excellent-value bistro on Cambridge's lively Mill Road

 Overall Rating: Good